- Directed by Craig Brewer

 Joining the original cast in important roles is KiKi Layne as Princess Meeka Joffer, Akeem’s and Lisa’s first daughter who feels she should be getting the throne but is prevented by tradition and Zamundan law from doing so.
 Bella Murphy (yes, Eddie’s daughter) is Princess Omma Joffer, Akeem’s and Lisa’s second daughter.
 Akiley Love is Princess Tinashe Joffer, Akeem’s and Lisa’s third daughter.

 New to the Coming to America universe is Jermaine Fowler as Lavelle Junson, Akeem’s illegitimate son with Mary Junson (Leslie Jones), whom was conceived during a drug induced one night stand.
+Isn’t that rape?

 The character of Lavelle is the basic good kid that just cannot find his groove in life.
 He is a bit aimless but has dreams.
 He is trying to find work but gets screwed at every turn.
 They use this to give a funny callback to the original which also connects both films to another Murphy vehicle-Trading Places.
 In Coming to America Akeem gave money to two homeless men who turn out to be the now destitute Randolph and Mortimer Duke from Trading Places.
-Colin Jost shows up in the scene as Mr. Duke who is the grandson of one of the brothers.
+Colin Jost shows up in a scene as Mr. Duke who is the grandson of one of the brothers.
 It does not take much to connect films.
 Keep that in mind all you filmmakers.

 A particular treat was the appearance of Tracy Morgan.
 Here he is Lavelle’s Uncle Reem.
 Morgan is one of those comedic actors that goes all in and gets the laugh every time.
 He throws himself fully into everything and does not hold back.
 Comediennes could learn from him.